fnproject/fn/docs/function-file.md

 appended to the image as a tag.

-`runtime` represents programming language runtime, for example, 'go', 'python3', 'java', etc.  The runtime 'docker' will use the existing Dockerfile.
+`runtime` represents programming language runtime, for example, 'go', 'python', 'java', etc.  The runtime 'docker' will use the existing Dockerfile if one exists.

 `build` (optional) is an array of local shell calls which are used to help building the function.